miaodi/miaodi.github.io/_posts/2018-04-25-neural-network.md

 \end{align*}
 $$

-Following the Einstein summation convention, the repeated indices are implicitly summed over their range.
+Following the Einstein summation convention, the repeated free indices are implicitly summed over their range.

 The goal of the neural network trainning process is to find the weights $\Theta^{(i)}$ for $i\in\\{1,2,\dots, L\\}$ such that the cost function approach its maximum for all trianning set.
 In order to find the maximum by using the gradient descent method, we need to evaluate $J(\Theta)$ as well as the gradient $\frac{\partial{J}}{\partial{\theta^{(l)}_{ij}}}$.